Dynamic Space Filling: DSF in finite dimensions

 when $t\gg 1$.
 A naive `mean-field' treatment suggests that the density obeys $\dot n = -n^2$ leading to the $t^{-1}$ decay \cite{KRB}.
 The decay laws \eqref{nt-d} thus assert that the mean-field treatment provides qualitatively correct description above the critical dimension $d\geq d_c=4$.

-The chief reason for the anomalously slow $t^{-d/4}$ decay is spontaneous `phase' separation that is particularly striking in one dimension.
-The system spontaneously organizes \cite{Zeldovich78,Wilczek83,Redner84} into a mosaic of alternating $A$ and $B$ domains of typical size $\sqrt{t}$, and the annihilation process \eqref{AB} occurs at the domain boundaries \cite{LR91a,LR91b,LR92}.
-The width of these reaction regions increases as $t^{3/8}$ in one dimension \cite{LR91a,LR91b,LR92}, while the fraction of line covered by reaction regions decreases as $t^{-1/8}$.
+The chief reason for the slowing down, $t^{-d/4}$ versus the mean-field $t^{-1}$ decay, is spontaneous `phase' separation in $d<4$ dimensions: The system organizes \cite{Zeldovich78,Wilczek83,Redner84} into a mosaic of $A$ and $B$ domains.
+This phenomenon is particularly striking in one dimension with alternating $A$ and $B$ domains and annihilation process \eqref{AB} at the domain boundaries \cite{LR91a,LR91b,LR92}.
+The one-dimensional mosaic is characterized by the three basic length scales, the diffusive $t^{1/2}$ length of domains of similar particles, the interparticle $t^{1/4}$ spacing, the $t^{3/8}$ depletion zone between adjacent domains \cite{LR91a,LR91b,LR92}, and the mosaic looks like